PenguinCloud/atlas/README.md

 # Kubernetes Build Playbook
 Builds a K8s or K3s cluster with one or many control and one or multiple worker nodes

+## Requirements
+* Must have internet connectivity
+* Must have access to Apt and helm Repos
+* Must be able to pull the baseline git package from PMG Code Server

 ## Tags
 Tags help the script determine what mode to run
 ### Type of Node